amdsyad/amdsyad.github.io/review/oswe.md

 Before i enroll, i also know the oswe design to identify vulnerability on source code level and also need to automated the exploitation process. you can view the course prerequisites here.

 ![oswe-pre](/images/oswe/oswe-pre.png)

+The prerequisites look like we need to know atleas one programming language to automated our exploitation process.